RubyDevInc/paho.mqtt.ruby/README.md

 ```

 #### Encrypted mode
 In order to successfully pass the spec, or for testing in encrypted mode, some configurations are needed on mosquitto.
-Private keys and cerfificates should be setted on both client and server side.
+Private keys and certificates should be setted on both client side and server side.
 The [mosquitto-tls](https://mosquitto.org/man/mosquitto-tls-7.html) page might help you to create all the required credentials.
 Once the credentials are created, the mosquitto's config files should be updated as following.

 ```
 $ cp mosquitto.conf samples-mosquitto.conf
 $ nano mosquitto.conf
 ```

 The following file enables the broker to support the unencrypted mode (default) on port 1883, and the encrypted mode on port 8883.
-Update the path with the file's location on your environment.
+Update the path variable with the file's location on your environment.
 ```
 ### mosquitto.conf
 # =================================================================